 Meningitis typically occurs in isolated cases.
 Occasionally outbreaks of meningitis caused by Neisseria meningitidis, also known as meningococcal meningitis, occur in group-living situations, such as day-care centers, college dormitories, or military barracks.

 Usually begin suddenly and rapidly get worse.
 Warning signs of bacterial meningitis are:

 - Pain in the muscles, joints or limbs, such as in the legs or hands

 - Pale or blotchy skin and blue lips

 - Severe headache

 - Unusually cold hands and feet or shivering

 About Viral Meningitis: Viral meningitis is rarely fatal, and most people recover from the disease completely.

-Good hygiene to prevent the spread of viruses is the only method of preventing viral meningitis.
+Good hygiene helps to halt the spread of viruses is the only method of helping to stop the spread viral meningitis.
 The most common causes of viral meningitis are: